Cognex-ID/phonegap-manateeworks-v3/README.md

             app.initialize();
         </script>

-    You can set your key with setKey  //if you previously skipped adding it to the plugin.xml file
+    Here you can do a few things...
+    If you skipped adding your license key to your plugin.xml file, you can set your key with **setKey()**

+     ```html
        return mwbScanner.setKey('input-your-key-here').then(function(response){
              //response of the setKey action
        });

-    or load different settings
+     ```
+    This method returns a promise that resolves to a boolean value which is true if the key was valid, and false in all other cases (invalid appname, invalid key etc).

+    To configure your scanner with the desired settings you should use **loadSettings()**.
+    Expects an array of key/value objects used to set preferences for the scanner, where the key is the name of the method used and the value is the parameters expected by that method.
+    A list of all possible configuration methods is shown bellow.

     ```html
         var cc =  mwbScanner.getConstants(),settings;